makandra/superclamp/README.md

 # Tests

-- There will be tests.
-Soon.
+- There will be tests some day.

 # Known issues